Detana TwinBee Yahho! Deluxe Pack: Release and reception

 Detana TwinBee Yahho!
-Deluxe Pack was met with mixed reception from critics since its release on PlayStation and Sega Saturn.
-However, fan reception was positive; Readers of the Japanese Sega Saturn Magazine voted to give the Saturn version a 7.4458 out of 10 score, ranking at the number 536 spot, indicating a popular following.
+Deluxe Pack was met with mixed reception from critics since its release on PlayStation and Sega Saturn, while the fan reception was positive; readers of the Japanese Sega Saturn Magazine voted to give the Saturn version a 7.4458 out of 10 score, ranking at the number 536 spot, indicating a popular following.
 According to Famitsu, the PlayStation and Saturn versions sold over 60,119 and 55,137 copies in their first week on the market respectively.
 Both the PlayStation and Saturn versions sold approximately 156,549 copies combined during their lifetime in Japan.

 GameFan's three reviewers praised both the PlayStation and Sega Saturn versions for the inclusion of TwinBee Yahho! and its visual effects but criticized the short length of Yahho! and slow pacing of Detana!!
 TwinBee, while Casey Loe in particular recommended playing Pop'n TwinBee on Super Famicom instead.
 Joypad's Olivier Prézeau commended the PlayStation version for the inclusion of both games, praising the compilation for being faithful to the original versions of both games but criticized the addition of unlimited continues, which hampered the replay value and overall originality.
 Likewise, Play gave the PlayStation release a positive remark but criticized it for its short length.
 Martin Weidner and Stefan Hellert of German magazine Fun Generation also reviewed both the PlayStation and Saturn releases but gave it a very mixed outlook.
 In contrast, Laurent of French publication Mega Force reviewed the Saturn release and praised the compilation for its audiovisual presentation, animations and controls.
 He also commended the humor on-display while retaining aspects of a shooter game such as difficulty, action and weapon variety.